armel/M5AirQuality/README.md

 You can compile the source code and flash your M5Stack.

+# Usage

+Connect Unit CO2 to port A (I2C).

+Use left and right buttons to adjust brightness.

-# About M5GO2 module for M5Stack Core2 and M5GO3 module for M5Stack CoreS3
+# About M5GO2 module for M5Stack Core2 and port C

-It's possible to use PORT C (the blue one) if you're using an M5GO2 module for M5Stack Core2 or an M5GO3 module for M5Stack CoreS3.
+It's possible to use PORT C (the blue one) if you're using an M5GO2 module for M5Stack Core2.
 Take a look at file `functions.h`, lines  _105 ~ 107_ and change this,

 ```
   // Init I2C